nt0409/AgenticAI/README.md

 Once selected, the script will scrape news, format it into a blog, and publish it using the credentials provided in the .env file.

+## ALSO, you will have to pull llama 3.1 from Ollama on your local machine

 ## 📌 Example Output
 markdown
 # Today's Headlines: Mumbai Edition